 - Your first line of assistance should be to take a break, skim through the book, lectures, notes, and Internet.
-If you cannot find the answer yourself after some searching, you should then communicate with your fellow classmates. - If you and your classmates cannot find a solution, then asking the TAs or I by discussion board or chat would be next, - Contacting us by email is a poor way to ask a question, not because email is bad, but that questions can usually benefit the whole class, - Traditional students form study groups for a reason, I strongly encourage you to find people to support you throughout the class and throughout the other classes that you take in our online program, - I will have virtual office hours based on student needs, but because of the lack of regular use they will be by appointment, - We have several methods of communicating, but I would prefer we use a discussion board so that we can refer back to our previous discussions and citations and build upon our previous learning.
+If you cannot find the answer yourself after some searching, you should then communicate with your fellow classmates. - If you and your classmates cannot find a solution, then asking the TAs or I by discussion board. - Contacting us by email is a poor way to ask a question, not because email is bad, but that questions can usually benefit the whole class, - Traditional students form study groups for a reason, I strongly encourage you to find people to support you throughout the class and throughout the other classes that you take in our online program, - I will have virtual office hours and review sessions via WebEx Conferencing.
+Portions of the office hours that address general questions that all students may have will be recorded.
+Specific questions about individual student's assignments or projects will not be recorded.
+If you request a private meeting it will not be recorded.
+Recordings of review sessions and office hours will be posted with 24 hours. - We have several methods of communicating, but I would prefer we use a discussion board so that we can refer back to our previous discussions and citations and build upon our previous learning.